Debit & Credit User Guide

 Step 1.
 Open the File

-To import a file in macOS, select the file either via the "Import / Export" menu in the menu bar or by dragging the file onto the app icon in the Dock.
+To import a file in macOS, click on the "File" menu in the menu bar and select "Import".
+Alternatively, you can drag a file into the app icon in the Dock.

 Step 2.
-Assign Table Columns (Applicable to CSV Files Only)
+Assign Table Columns (CSV Files Only)

 This step is applicable to CSV files only.
 You will be asked to assign columns located in the file to the corresponding values (e.g. date, amount, description, etc).
 You will need to at least assign the date and amount columns.
 Other columns are optional.